RTEMS/rtems-docs/README.txt

 Windows
 ~~~~~~~

-To build the documentation on Windows you need to install an offical Python
+To build the documentation on Windows you need to install an official Python
 build from https://www.python.org/.
 We suggest you install a recent 2.7 series
 64bit build.
 The versions 2.7.9 and after include pip.